akshatsri19/CBDC/README-SetupInstructions.md

 ```

 <details open>
-<summary>Open to see the commands to invoke the chaincode to test the functions using commands here. </summary>
+<summary>Open to see the commands to invoke the chaincode to test the functions. </summary>
 <h4> Invoke chaincode: </h4>
 <pre>
 peer chaincode invoke \